 📄️ Composable Packages

-This example demonstrates using Zarf to compose existing zarf packages into another package.
-It uses the existing zarf game example by simply adding an import and path in the new zarf.yaml.
+This example demonstrates using Zarf to import components from existing Zarf package definitions while merging overrides to add or change functionality.
+It uses the existing DOS games and WordPress examples by simply adding import keys in the new zarf.yaml file.

 This example demonstrates how to use flux with Zarf to deploy the stefanprodan/podinfo app using GitOps.

-This example demonstrates how to define variables and constants in your package that will be templated across the manifests and charts that your package uses during zarf package deploy with ###ZARFVAR### and ###ZARF_CONST_### respectively.
-It also shows how package-level variables can be used in the zarf.yaml during zarf package create with ###ZARFPKGVAR_*###.
+This example demonstrates how to define variables and constants in your package that will be templated across the manifests and charts your package uses during zarf package deploy with ###ZARFVAR### and ###ZARF_CONST_###, and also shows how package configuration templates can be used in the zarf.yaml during zarf package create with ###ZARFPKGTMPL_*###.